Sabaot people

 The Sabaot are one of the nine sub-tribes of the Kalenjin of Kenya and Uganda.
-The Sabaot in turn are divided into six communities largely identified by their dialects.
-These dialects of the Sabaot language are the Pok, Somek, Mosop, Kony, Bong'omek and Sabiny (Sebei).
+The Sabaot in turn are divided into six sub-tribes largely identified by their dialects.
+These dialects of the Sabaot language are the Pok, Somek, Mosop, Koony, Bong'omek and Sabiny (Sebei Uganda).
 Being resident around Mount Elgon, the original homeland of most Kalenjin, the Sabaot are seen as the keepers of the authentic Kalenjin tradition.
 They and the area they inhabit are often referred to as Kapkugo (meaning grandparents/ancestors place) by other Kalenjin.